 “Language, unlike speaking, is something that we can study separately… whereas speech is heterogeneous, language, as defined, is homogeneous…language is concrete” Ferdinand De Saussure

 Ferdinand De Saussure is widely acknowledged as the father of linguistics, and indeed, “Saussure’s standing as the founder of modern linguistics remains unchallenged more than half a century after his death” (Harris, 2013, p.xiv).
 Saussure’s work signalled the linguistic turn and structuralism (Walton, 2012) and “the revolution Saussure ushered in has rightly been described as ‘Copernican’” (Harris, 2013, p.xv).
 For Saussure (1919), language was a system acquired through an apprenticeship in a community of speakers, and although a purely arbitrary system of form rather than substance, once a bond had been formed in the brain of an individual between a linguistic ‘signifier’ (i.e. word) and its ‘signified’ (i.e. object or concept), then the language was fixed, and this form was concrete.
 For Saussure, a key distinction was made between diachronic linguistics, where over time the system of language could change through the modification and replacement of individual items (Saussure, 1919); and synchronic linguistics, meaning that for an individual, and a generation, once the system of language they had been apprenticed in was fixed in the brain, it did not change.
 This synchronic linguistics then constituted a concrete form of language system for an individual, as “language stands out as a well-defined entity… external to the individual, who by himself is powerless either to create it, or to modify it” (Saussure, 1919, p.31).
 There have been post-structuralist critiques of Saussure (Derrida 1976, 1982), arguing that the sign could not constitute a transcendental meaning for every case, although such critiques have been suggested to be attacking 1960s structuralism rather than Saussure as such (Daylight, 2011).
-What is more, some work suggests that the idea that language as a system is concrete, and can be taken away from its context for the purposes of analysis and teaching, even if it is recognised that it may differ according to elements such as genre, still today underpins whole fields of study of language, such as corpus linguistics (McEnery & Hardie, 2012), genre analysis (Swales, 1990), and much of academic literacies (Lea & Street, 2006).
+What is more, the idea that language as a system is concrete, and can be taken away from its context for the purposes of analysis and teaching, even if it is recognised that language may differ according to elements such as genre, still today underpins whole fields of study of language, such as corpus linguistics (McEnery & Hardie, 2012), genre analysis (Swales, 1990), and much of academic literacies (Lea & Street, 2006).